 Letter of Welcome

 The most noticeable difference about the summer program (Ponte Montessori, or “Montessori Bridge”) at Maria’s House is that we offer registrations a week at a time.
 Admittedly, this is unusual in the Montessori world, where transition to the rhythm and style of the method takes its own time.
-Still, my staff and I are excited to welcome the children (and families) of our area to the House, to share a taste of the remarkable early childhood approach that we dearly love.
+Still, my faculty and I are excited to welcome the children (and families) of our area to the House, to share a taste of the remarkable early childhood approach that we dearly love.

 I hope you’ll consider joining us on the Bridge for a week or two (or more) this summer.
 This packet will give you an idea of the structure and content of each of our seven weeks, along with some of the minds behind the works.
-After you review it, please contact me by phone (610-290-5019) or email (Explore@MariasHouseMontessori.com).
+After you review it, please feel free to contact us by phone (610-290-5019) or email (Explore@MariasHouseMontessori.com).
 I look forward to answering any additional questions you might have, and scheduling a time for you to visit the House and meet our staff.
 In the meantime, I wish you and your young explorer all the best.
-These are exciting years.
+These truly are exciting years.

 Laine Walker, MA, NBCT